-Scope and Purpose: The Cash Rents Survey is conducted not less than every other year.
-The survey obtains acres rented and cash rental rates from farmers and ranchers in the United States excluding Alaska.
+Scope and Purpose: The Cash Rents Survey is conducted on annual basis.
+The survey obtains acres rented and cash rental rates from a statistically representative sample of farmers and ranchers in the United States, excluding Alaska.
 This survey provides the basis for estimates of the current year's cash rents paid for irrigated cropland, non-irrigated cropland, and permanent pastureland.
-Estimates of irrigated and non-irrigated pastureland are not established due to the scarcity of irrigated pastureland.
-State, district, and county level cash rent estimates are published, pending compliance with disclosure rules and publication standards.
+Due to the scarcity of irrigated pastureland, estimates are not established for irrigated and non-irrigated pastureland.
+State and county level cash rent estimates are published, in so far as they meet disclosure rules and publication standards.

-The cash rents estimates derived from this survey supply basic information needed by farmers to make decisions for both short-term and long-term planning.
+The cash rents estimates provide basic information needed by farmers to make decisions for both short-term and longterm agricultural production planning.
 These estimates may be used by individual producers in planning for their agricultural operation or by Agricultural Extension Services or university staff in developing operating budgets for agricultural operations in their locale.

-The United States Department of Agriculture's National Agricultural Statistics Service (NASS) was directed through the 2008 Farm Bill as amended by the Agricultural Act of 2014 to collect cash rents data for use by the Farm Service Agency (FSA) in program administration.
-The amended Food, Conservation, and Energy Act of 2008, Section 2110, states, "The Secretary (acting through the National Agricultural Statistics Service) shall, not less frequently than once every other year, conduct a survey of per acre estimates of county average market dry land and irrigated cash rental rates for cropland and pastureland in all counties or equivalent subdivisions within each state that have 20,000 acres or more of cropland and pastureland."
+The United States Department of Agriculture's National Agricultural Statistics Service (NASS) was directed through the 2008 Farm Bill as amended by the Agricultural Act of 2018 to collect cash rents data for use by the Farm Service Agency (FSA) in program administration.
+The amended Food, Conservation, and Energy Act of 2008, Section 2110, states, "The Secretary (acting through the National Agricultural Statistics Service) shall, not less frequently than once every other year, (amended in 2018 to annual) conduct a survey of per acre estimates of county average market dry land and irrigated cash rental rates for cropland and pastureland in all counties or equivalent subdivisions within each state that have 20,000 acres or more of cropland and pasture."

 Survey Timeline: The Cash Rents Survey data collection period begins in mid-February and ends in June.
 Data collection is coordinated with other surveys being conducted during this period.
 National and state level cash rents estimates are published in August for all states, excluding Alaska.
-District and county level cash rents estimates are also published in August.
+County level cash rents estimates are also published in August.